Combined authorities and combined county authorities: History

-Following the abolition of metropolitan county councils and the Greater London Council in 1986, England had no local government bodies with strategic authority over the major urban areas of the country.
-In 1999, following a successful referendum, the Labour government created a strategic authority for London (the Greater London Authority), but no bodies were established to replace the metropolitan county councils outside London.
-The Blair government instead pursued the idea of elected regional assemblies, although following an unsuccessful referendum in 2004 in the most positive region – the North East – this idea had few proponents.
+Following the abolition of metropolitan county councils and the Greater London Council in 1986, England had no local or regional government bodies with strategic authority over the major urban areas of the country.
+In 1999, following a successful referendum, the Labour government created a strategic regional authority for Greater London, but no bodies were established to replace the abolished metropolitan county councils.
+The Blair government instead pursued the idea of elected regional assemblies for the other eight Government Office Regions.
+Following an unsuccessful referendum in 2004 in the North East region, the idea of establishing elected regional assemblies outside of Greater London had few proponents.

+In 2010, the Government accepted a proposal from the Association of Greater Manchester Authorities to establish a Greater Manchester Combined Authority, using the powers of the Local Democracy, Economic Development and Construction Act 2009, as an indirectly elected top-tier strategic authority for Greater Manchester.

 In October 2010 the Coalition Government introduced measures to replace regional development agencies, which were described as inefficient and costly.
 They were superseded by local enterprise partnerships, voluntary groups whose membership was drawn from the private sector with local authority input.

-Earlier in 2010, the Government accepted a proposal from the Association of Greater Manchester Authorities to establish a Greater Manchester Combined Authority as an indirectly elected top-tier strategic authority for Greater Manchester.

-Following the unsuccessful English mayoral referendums in 2012, combined authorities have been used as an alternative means to grant additional powers and funding as part of 'city deals'.
-In 2014, two indirectly elected combined authorities were established covering the ceremonial county areas of South Yorkshire and West Yorkshire, and a further two which each covered a metropolitan county and adjacent non-metropolitan districts: the Liverpool City Region Combined Authority for Merseyside and the Borough of Halton unitary authority; and the North East Combined Authority for Tyne and Wear and the unitary authorities of County Durham and Northumberland.
+Following the unsuccessful English mayoral referendums in 2012, CAs and (since 2023) CCAs have been used as an alternative means to grant additional powers and funding as part of City Deals.

+In 2014, two indirectly elected CAs were established covering the metropolitan county areas of South Yorkshire and West Yorkshire, and a further two which each covered a metropolitan county and adjacent non-metropolitan districts: the Liverpool City Region CA and the North East CA (2014–2024).
+The Liverpool City Region Combined Authority covers Merseyside and the Borough of Halton unitary authority.
+The North East Combined Authority (2014–2024) initially covered all of Tyne and Wear and the unitary authorities of County Durham and Northumberland, but was reconstituted in 2018 to cover only the authorities south of the River Tyne (County Durham, Gateshead, South Tyneside, and Sunderland).
+The North of Tyne Combined Authority was formed (with a mayor) in 2018 to cover the authorities north of the River Tyne (Newcastle upon Tyne, North Tyneside, and Northumberland).